Classical Conditioning, Punishment, Reinforcement

 Teachers and Operant Conditioning - Frey, Sherman

 Abstract: A survey was conducted of 406 elementary, middle, and secondary school teachers to determine their understanding, acceptance, and use of the principle of operant conditioning.
-The treatment of data was by percent and chi square analysis primarily according to sex, experience, degree, and position.
 Subjects reported that a) they believed that the nature of the interaction between students and teachers is an influencing factor in student achievement and is deserving of concentrated study; b) they were familiar with the principle of operant conditioning; c) they understood the principle of operant conditioning but they had not decided about accepting it as a principle for governing behavior; and d) they felt that operant conditioning may be used to control the behavior of groups as well as individuals and that the managing of behavior is ethical within the context of the operant model.
 Subjects' indecisiveness about operant conditioning is reflected in the reporting of its usage in their classrooms: 126 use the technique, 116 do not, and 164 gave no response to the question.

 EasyChild Report: Working With Children Through Operant Conditioning Learning